 - Perform this exercise for at least 10 minutes before you sleep, gradually increasing the length of your sessions to 20 minutes or longer.

 Practicing mindfulness can also play a massive role in reducing hyperarousal and symptoms of troubled sleep.
 In addition to the above exercise, you can also find useful guided mindfulness meditation apps and videos that can help you strengthen your meditation practice.

 Delaying Your Thought

-Your mind likes to anticipate things, rather than reacting to them.
+Your mind likes to anticipate things, rather than react to them.

 Scientists have found that asking individuals to set aside 30 minutes a day for their worrying, allows them to avoid focusing on their troubling thoughts for the rest of their day.
 If a troubling or scary thought is keeping you up at night, then having a set plan to address it another time can be beneficial.
 Therefore, the next time you do come across an unwanted thought, tell yourself you are not going to think about this until next Tuesday, for example.